Suggestions for General Use

 Problem: On the iPAQ, changing the battery causes a hard reset (OS needs to set up again, starting with screen calibration, and the dictionary software is missing when it gets going again).

-Cause: (1) you've been swapping charged batteries into the iPAQ but not actually charging the iPAQ itself, meaining the internal backup battery hasn't had a chance to charge; or (2) the battery cover switch isn't working; or (3) the backup battery is dead (letting the main battery die completely many times will kill the backup).
+Cause: (1) you've been swapping charged batteries into the iPAQ but not actually charging the iPAQ itself, meaining the internal backup battery hasn't had a chance to charge; or (2) the battery cover switch isn't working; or (3) the internal backup battery is dead and needs to be replaced (letting the main battery die completely many times will kill the backup).

 Solution: Charge the iPAQ itself; if the battery cover switch is bad, backup your system to the SD card before changing batteries using the built-in iPAQ Backup program; then after putting in the fresh battery use the same program to restore the system from the backup you just made.
 Do the same if the backup battery is dead.
 The backup battery is easily replaceable.